niclaslindberg/webx-routes/README.md

 * `onTrue($expression,$action)` Executes if `$expression` evaluates to `true`
 * `onSegment("url-segment",$action)` Evaluates the current url segment (complete url exploded by `/`).
 Within a route-switch match the current url-segment will advance one position.
 * `onMatch("reg-exp",$action)` Evaluates the reg-exp against a string (url is default).
 Matched parameters in the reg-exp will be used if the same variable name is used in the `$action`;
-* `onException($action)` Evaluates if any subclass of a caught `Exception` exists in the `$action`.
-If found the route-switch is executed with the current exception bound to the exception parameter.

 ## Using Twig